lcp Skip to Main Content

 When a person drinks lean, they may feel good for a temporary period of time, but after, they often experience low moods, anxiety, and irritability.

-What Are The Short-term Side Effects Of Lean Abuse?
+What Are the Short-term Side Effects of Lean Abuse?

 Common short-term side effects of lean abuse can include: